syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/GridBagLayout/Overview.md

 ---
 layout: post
-title: About Windows Forms LayoutManagers control | Syncfusion
+title: Overview of Windows Forms GridBagLayout control | Syncfusion
 description: Learn about introduction of Syncfusion Windows Forms LayoutManagers control, its elements and more details.
 platform: windowsforms
 control: GridBagLayout